-Miss Porter’s House is hosting a special exhibition “Homemade” the Porter Story through clothing and textiles in May 2018.
+Miss Porter’s House hosted a special exhibition “Homemade” the Porter Story through clothing and textiles during May 2018.
 For details Australian Heritage Festival.

 When newlyweds Herbert Porter and his bride Florence Jolly moved into their new home in 1910, their thoughts were focused on the here and now; the need to furnish and care for the house, and the need to cultivate their general store and carrier business in nearby Blaine (now Hunter) Street.
 They pondered too the prospect of starting a family, as Ella was born in 1911 and Hazel in 1914.
 Sadly, Herbert (and his mother) fell victim to the influenza epidemic in 1919, and Florence was left to raise the two girls.